 Rent a Christmas Tree

 If you don’t have a garden, or don’t want the hassle of potting and re-potting a tree then I have good news.
-There are several companies that rent sustainable Christmas trees.
+There are now quite a few companies that rent sustainable Christmas trees.
 Most operate locally, rather than nationwide, so it’s best to search on the internet for one that serves your local area.

-So there we have, lots of advice on eco-friendly Christmas trees.
-If you are after more ideas on how to have a greener Christmas here are some zero-waste Christmas decorations to make, as well as ideas on eco-friendly and ethical Christmas decorations if you’re not feeling crafty!
-Do also check out my ultimate guide to having an eco-friendly Christmas for how to green almost every aspect of Christmas.
+If you are after more ideas on how to have a greener Christmas here are some zero-waste Christmas decorations to make.
+I also have ideas for eco-friendly and ethical Christmas decorations if you’re not feeling crafty!
+Do also check out my ultimate guide to having an eco-friendly Christmas to help green almost every aspect of Christmas.